In 2019, what constitutes a satisfying vegan option?

 They have two veggie patties: a cauliflower mushroom combo and a “nutty” patty made of sunflower seeds, walnuts, and beans.
 Both were tasty, but we thought they’d be better combined as one patty.

 The cauliflower has a nice chewy texture, but it isn’t as rich as the nutty patty.
 Also, both of them fall apart easily.
-Expect some them to squeeze out after every bite.
+Expect some patty to squeeze out after every bite.
 By the time you’re halfway through, the other half of the burger is on the plate.

 We appreciate the effort, and intentional vegan options are always a warm welcome, but these could definitely use some improvement.
 Also, other than bbq sauce and mustard, there are no other vegan condiments.
 The fries are okay (basically top tier frozen fries).